embesozzi/keycloak-openfga-event-kafka/README.md

-# Keycloak OpenFGA Custom Event Listener for integrating Keycloak and OpenFGA for Fine-Grained Authorization
+# Keycloak OpenFGA Custom Event Listener for integrating Keycloak and OpenFGA

 Here is a Custom Event Listener Extension known as Service Provider Interfaces (SPI) which:
 1. listens to the following Keycloak events: User Role Assignment, User Group Assignment, Role to Role Assignment  and User Group Assignment